mdciao.nomenclature.LabelerGPCR

 • topTopology or path to topology file (e.g. a pdb)

-The user can parse an existing list of fragment-definitions (via residue idxs) to check if the newly found, consensus definitions (defs) clash with the input in fragments.
-Clash means that the defs would span over more than one of the fragments in defined in fragments.
+• Check if the newly found, consensus fragment definitions (defs) clash with the input in fragments.
+Clash* means that the defs would span over more than one of the fragments in defined in fragments.

 An interactive prompt will ask the user which fragments to keep in case of clashes.